The Doctor: What's so extraordinary about Holbruk Sanatorium?

 - Hitman (2016): The last episode, "Situs Invertus", is set at the high-tech GAMA clinic in the mountains of Hokkaido.
 It features an Auto Doc, a Master Computer that can fix Agent 47's sabotage, and a really nice sushi restaurant.

-- Outlast takes place at Mount Massive Asylum, an institute hidden away in an alpine region of Lake County, Colorado.
-As it turns out, it's actually a research facility for the Murkoff Corporation, with the patients being used as test subjects and deliberately driven deeper into insanity by their "therapy."
+- Outlast takes place at Mount Massive Asylum, an institution situated in an alpine region of Lake County, Colorado.
+As it turns out, it's actually a research facility for the Murkoff Corporation, with the patients being deliberately driven deeper into insanity by their "therapy" in order to serve as candidates in Project WALRIDER.
 Ultimately, the Asylum's isolation works against it, allowing the tortured subjects to massacre the staff long before backup can arrive on the mountain.

 - Wing Commander: Privateer: Parodied in Privateer 2: The Darkening.
 Crius is an entire planet built around this trope, being composed of nothing but snowy mountains, scenic glaciers and "the cleanest, whitest hospitals you've ever seen."
 This isn't because of healthy alpine air (though it does have that) but because the newly-colonized planet was found to be harboring several virulent strains of deadly bacteria, forcing the settlers to work overtime on advancing medical technology in order to protect themselves.
 As a result, the place has become known as the best place in the galaxy for both winter sports and expert healthcare: Lev Arris spends most of the game's intro recuperating on Crius after being revived from cryosleep and cured of the illness that had him frozen in the first place.